GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
+> ### Computer languages of the future will be more concerned with goals and less with procedures specified by the programmer.
 >
-> ~ *Terry Winograd*
+> ~ *Marvin Minsky*

 ---
 ## 🏎 Quick Facts